 - 353 Oncologists and Urologists

-- 2,038 real-world, locally advanced or metastatic urothelial carcinoma (UC) patient charts
+- 2,038 real-world, locally advanced or metastatic urothelial carcinoma (m-UC) patient charts

 - Patient shares by line of treatment (incl. platinum-ineligible)

-- Treatment schemes for all lines of treatment
+- Treatment schemes for each line of treatment

 - Identify dynamics of treatments from 1L to Maintenance and from Maintenance to 2L